SkaterDad/cycle-snabbdom-examples/README.md

 ## Future plans

 * Document how some of these examples work in more detail.
 There is a careful balance of `position: relative` and `position: absolute` on certain elements and containers.

+## How to use
+For client-side hot reloading:
+ 1. Clone the repo
+ 2. Choose a branch
+ 3. `npm install`
+ 4. `npm run hot-client`
+ 5. Open your browser to `http://localhost:3000/`